 Internet Service Providers (ISPs)

-Internet service providers or ISPs are companies like Time Warner Cable, Verizon FIOS, Comcast and AT&T which provide internet service to customers.
+Internet service providers or ISPs are companies like Time Warner Cable/Spectrum, Verizon FIOS, Comcast and AT&T which provide internet service to customers.
 You need some sort of broadband (high speed) internet service in order to stream TV shows and movies.

 The most common types of internet service for residential customers are cable and DSL.
 Cable internet is generally faster than DSL.
 Fiber is faster still, but you pay quite a premium for that faster service.
 It’s also not available to homes in all areas.

-Besides being faster, cable internet has the advantage of letting you buy your own equipment – a cable modem which costs about $80 or $90 to purchase so you don’t need to rent one for around $10 a month from the cable company.
+Cable internet has the advantage of letting you buy your own equipment – a cable modem which costs about $80 or $90 to purchase so you don’t need to rent one for around $10 a month from the cable company.
 DSL providers aren’t required by law to let you buy your own DSL modem.

 One bad thing about cable companies (and DSL, to some extent) is that they’ll almost always try to convince you to bundle services and buy internet with cable TV and/or phone service.
 Don’t fall for it.
-Buy only what you really want, or you’ll be stuck paying a lot of money for services you didn’t really want in the first place.
+Buy only what you really want, or you’ll be stuck paying a lot of money for services you didn’t need in the first place.

 You probably already have WiFi in your house if you have a cable or DSL internet connection.
 WiFi lets multiple devices, such as laptops, tablets and smartphones, use the same internet connection wirelessly, using a WiFi router or wireless access point.